-The AMS, founded in 1888 to further mathematical research and scholarship, has maintained an active publishing program for over 100 years and has established a reputation as one of the top publishers of advanced mathematics in the world.
+The American Mathematical Society has maintained an active publishing program for over 100 years and has established a reputation as one of the top publishers of advanced mathematics.